thor314/blog/content/posts/2024-01-24-Solving ZK Hack IV puzzle 2 - Supervillain.md

 title: "Solving ZK Hack IV puzzle 2 - Supervillain"
 date: 2024-01-24
 last-update: 2024-01-24
-draft:
+draft: true
 tags: ["cryptography", "puzzle", "zk", "pairing", "zkhack"]
 categories: ["cryptography"]
 ---
 # Solving ZK Hack IV puzzle 2 - Supervillain
 ![](/photos/2024-01-24-Solving/supervillain-zkhack-puzzle.jpeg)

 *What follows is a solution to [ZK Hack IV, Puzzle 2](https://zkhack.dev/zkhackIV/puzzleF2.html).
 ZK Hack is a series of zero-knowledge cryptography CTFs, workshops, hackathons, and study groups.
 Thanks to the ZK Hack organizers for creating this CTF, Geometry for this puzzle, and the ZK Hack community.
-You might also be interested in [solution for puzzle 1](https://thork.net/posts/2024-01-18-solving-zk-hack-iv-puzzle-1/)*.
+You might also be interested in [solution for puzzle 1](https://thork.net/posts/2024-01-18-solving-zk-hack-iv-puzzle-1/).
+If reposting elsewhere, find this post on my blog [here](http://thork.net/posts/2024-01-24-solving-zk-hack-iv-puzzle-2-supervillain/)*.

 You might be interested in this post if you're interested in:
  - a smattering of zk-related trivia about elliptic curve pairing assumptions and proofs of knowledge